 About Luis Barragan

 Luis Ramiro Barragán Morfín (1902 – 1988) was a Mexican architect and engineer who won the Pritzker Prize in 1980.
 His work is often quoted in reference to minimalist architecture despite the use of color due to the architectural ideas of forms and spaces which Barragán pioneered.
-Barragán’s influence can be seen in the work of many of Mexico’s contemporary architects, especially in Ricardo Legorreta’s projects.
+Barragán’s influence can be seen in many of Mexico’s contemporary architects, especially in Ricardo Legorreta’s projects.